Hikawa Maru

 Google Maps

-The Hikawa Maru is located next to Yamashita Park.
-It's a 5-minute walk from Motomachi-Chukagai Station (8 minutes, 230 yen from Yokohama Station) on the Minato Mirai Line.
-The ship is also just 5 minutes from Chinatown or a 30-minute walk from Minato Mirai.
+The Hikawa Maru is located next to Yamashita Park, just a 5-minute walk from Motomachi-Chukagai Station (8 minutes, 230 yen from Yokohama Station) on the Minato Mirai Line.
+The ship is also only 5 minutes from Chinatown or a 30-minute walk from Minato Mirai.

-You can take the Akaikutsu Loop Bus or Bayside Blue Bus to get to the park.
-These buses connect other popular places in central Yokohama.
-A one-way ticket costs 220 yen, or you can buy a 600 yen day pass.
+You can take the Akaikutsu Loop Bus or the Bayside Blue Bus to reach the park.
+These buses connect other popular destinations in central Yokohama.
+A one-way ticket costs 220 yen, or you can purchase a 600 yen day pass.

 Resources